ZyX7/schain/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package saved/save-qt for Debian-based Linux systems.
-If you compile saved/save-qt yourself, there are some useful files here.
+This directory contains files used to package schaind/schain-qt for Debian-based Linux systems.
+If you compile schaind/schain-qt yourself, there are some useful files here.

-## save: URI support ##
+## schain: URI support ##

-save-qt.desktop  (Gnome / Open Desktop)
+schain-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install save-qt.desktop
+	sudo desktop-file-install schain-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your saveqt binary to `/usr/bin` and the `../../share/pixmaps/save128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your schainqt binary to `/usr/bin` and the `../../share/pixmaps/schain128.png` to `/usr/share/pixmaps`

-save-qt.protocol (KDE)
+schain-qt.protocol (KDE)